 The main symptom is thirst and a need to pass urine frequently.
 Tiredness, fatigue, nausea and wounds that take a long time to heal and/or an increase in the number of infections is common.

 Type 1 tends to be rapid onset (over a period of days or weeks) and is often accompanied by weight loss in spite of increased hunger, whereas the onset of Type 2 is insidious over many years and subjects tend to be overweight.

 In this condition, the intake of carbohydrate-rich foods causes an initial rise in blood sugar that results in the overproduction of insulin.
 This drops the blood sugar level rapidly stimulating hunger and/or shaking or a feeling of weakness.

 As a person gains weight – generally due to inadequate exercise and excessive energy intake – the individual cells get to a point where they have been so flooded with glucose that they “shut down” so to speak.
 The resultant high circulating glucose causes insulin levels rise – an action that basically forces the glucose into the cells.
 When this is going on, a person’s blood sugar level usually remains within the normal range (3.3-6.0), but a fasting blood test reveals an elevation of insulin.
 Eventually the pancreas fails and insulin replacement is needed.
 This is also a feature of PCOS and Metabolic Syndrome

 A natural therapist takes an holistic approach to healing.
-Finding out your Metabolic Type and initiating a nutritional program that incorporates foods to lower blood sugar, plus using herbal and/or nutritional supplements to keep blood sugar within normal range is an initial goal.
+Finding out the specifics of your challenges and initiating a nutritional program that incorporates foods to lower blood sugar, plus using herbal and/or nutritional supplements to keep blood sugar within normal range is an initial goal.
 Weight loss and control is a secondary, but very important, objective.